Immaterial Damage in Insurance: Definition and Coverage

 1. What is Immaterial Damage in Insurance?

-Examples of non-material damage:
+Examples of non-material damages:

 • Loss of income for a self-employed person due to prolonged immobilization of their vehicle.